Latest

 Step 1: Define Role Success Criteria

-Break each role into core competencies and transferable skills.
-Define what success looks like in the first 90 days and how each competency ties to performance.
-The clearer this is upfront, the easier it is to design questions and scoring that stay aligned with the job.
+Break down roles into core competencies and applicable skills.
+Determine what success entails in the first 90 days and how each competency aligns with performance.
+Clear criteria help design relevant interview questions and scoring, maintaining alignment with the job.

 Step 2: Set Candidate-Background-Aware Question Rules

-Use a mix of situational, behavioral, and task-based questions.
-Generate questions dynamically based on each candidate's background so that interviews feel relevant while staying comparable.
-This reduces the risk of judging candidates only by answer fluency instead of actual fit.
+Employ a mix of situational, behavioral, and task-oriented questions.
+Customize questions based on each candidate's background to ensure interviews are relevant and comparable, reducing the risk of evaluating candidates solely on answer fluency instead of fit.

 Step 3: Establish Score Anchors and Rubrics

-Quantify dimensions such as communication, problem-solving, and collaboration.
+Quantify skill dimensions such as communication, problem-solving, and teamwork.
 Define observable behaviors for each score level.
-For example, a "4" in communication might require structured answers, adapted messaging, and proactive clarification of ambiguities.
+For instance, a "4" in communication might require structured responses, tailored messaging, and proactive clarification of ambiguities.

 Step 4: Create Explicit Exception Pathways

 Not every candidate fits the standard flow.
-Career changers, non-traditional backgrounds, and returning professionals may need human review even when automated screening suggests otherwise.
-Design clear paths for these cases so you do not systematically exclude strong talent.
+Career changers, individuals with non-traditional backgrounds, and returning professionals may need human review even if automated screening doesn’t highlight them.
+Design pathways to include these candidates, ensuring strong talent isn't inadvertently excluded.

 Step 5: Run Weekly Funnel Diagnostics